Michelle Loris, Ph.D., Psy.D.

 Associate Dean CAS/Professor

-Michelle Loris is a Professor and the Associate Dean of the College of Arts and Sciences.
+Dr. Michelle Loris is a Professor and the Associate Dean of Curriculum and Special Projects for the College of Arts and Sciences.
 She is the Faculty Advisor for Sigma Tau Delta, the student International English Honor Society, and one of the Faculty Football Mentors.

 The Carnegie Foundation for the Advancement of Teaching and the Council for Advancement and Support of Education have named Professor Michelle Loris the 2013 Connecticut Professor of the Year.